 Prawns generally ooze out a splash of umami into your mouth with every bite without having to be flavoured particularly with monosodium glutamate.
 However, this specific dish which is an appetizer, disperses thick savoury flavor of umami while getting ever so thicker as it’s chewed.
 This is all so, owing to the fact that it is marinated in rich oyster sauce and chopped garlic, both of which also have umami.
 It tastes even better if it is consumed with a side of hot garlic sauce.
 Furthermore, it’s outer layer of crisp adds to the mouthwatering flavour.

 Prawns or any other seafood seem to be perpetually justifiable if you want to taste umami in the most obvious way.
 It is quite difficult to decipher umami in most other dishes.
-However, this dish containing chicken and mushrooms, which also express the fifth taste to their considerable extent, are not as obvious with umami as the previous dish is.
+However, this dish containing chicken and mushrooms, which also expresses the fifth taste to its considerable extent, is not as obvious with umami as the previous dish is.
 Having said that, both do have that subtle savoury flavour that lingers on till a long time in your mouth.
-The reason why I am specifically fond of this combination of umami-rich combination is because they are a mix of explosion of flavours in your mouth with an added subtlety of the pleasurable umami.
 Trying this out would be a money worth spent.

 It is just incredible how there are still things about the food world we haven’t really discovered.
 Umami was first identified by a Japanese scientist in the beginning of the 1900’s which would mean that this taste is still at its infant state of discovery.
 Perhaps it was identified so late because our species had probably never experienced it before.
 It could be resultant of our evolution that we can experience it now?
 No one can tell.
 What we could do is enjoy this spectacular flavour and be glad we can taste it.